makenew/deck-bespoke.js/README.md

 $ npm run gh-pages
 ```

-If `SOURCE_BRANCH` is set as a Travis CI environment variable,
-then commits pushed to that branch will be deployed automatically.
-This requires `.travis/deploy.key.enc` to be encrypted on Travis,
-the corresponding decryption command in `.travis/deploy.sh`, and
+The following environment variables can be set to customize the deploy:
+`DEPLOY_REPO`, `DEPLOY_BRANCH`, `DEPLOY_NAME`, and `DEPLOY_EMAIL`.

+#### Deploy from wrecker

+Create a new wercker SSH key with the name `DEPLOY`,
+add it to a new wercker deploy step,
-the corresponding public key added as a deploy key to the GitHub repository.
+and add it to the GitHub repository as a deploy key with write access.

 ## Tips for Deck Makers